In the state of California there is generally a multi-phased process for

 a reasonable doubt.
 Avoiding an ultimate conviction at trial will rely

-heavily upon your defense attorney's ability to effectively challenge
+heavily upon your DUI attorney's ability to effectively challenge

 any evidence that can be used against you in court.